-- C. The conversion of homes that have a gross original internal floorspace of more than 124 sqm into HMOs will only be permitted where the proposed development: - Meets the minimum space standards for room sizes in 'Minimum bedroom sizes in HMO and Buildings in Multiple Occupation' and 'Minimum kitchen and living room sizes in HMOs and Buildings in Multiple Occupation'; - ii.
-Does not propose additional onsite parking beyond existing provision unless justified by a Transport Assessment in line with Policy 69 ' Managing Vehicle Traffic'; - iii.
-Makes adequate provision for on-site cycle parking (Policy 63 'Active Travel'); - iv.
-Is close to public transport (PTAL 3 and above);

-- v.
-Provides suitable refuse and storage facilities (Policy 59 'Amenity' and Policy 95 'Waste Management'); - vi.
-Makes appropriate provision for outdoor or amenity space (Policy 58 'Residential Space Standards').
+- C. The conversion of homes that have a gross original internal floorspace of more than 124 sqm into HMOs will only be permitted where the proposed development: - i.
+Meets the minimum space standards for room sizes in Tables 8.5 and 8.6; - ii.
+Does not propose additional on-site parking beyond existing provision unless justified by a Transport Assessment in line with Policy 66 'Managing Vehicle Traffic'; - iii.
+Makes adequate provision for on-site cycle parking (see Policy 61 'Active Travel'); - iv.
+Is close to public transport (PTAL 3 and above); - v.
+Provides suitable refuse and storage facilities (see Policy 57 'Amenity' and Policy 93 'Waste Management'); - vi.
+Makes appropriate provision for outdoor or amenity space (see Policy 56 'Residential Space Standards').